Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 ### 1.1 General Rules

 - All variable and function names in the program must follow the `camelCase` naming convention.
-- Macro and constant names should be written in all uppercase letters and separated by underscores (`_`).
+- Macro and constant names must be written in all uppercase letters and separated by underscores (`_`).
 Example: `MAX_TASK`, `DEFAULT_BUFFER_SIZE`.
-- Source file names should be lowercase and separated by underscores.
+- Source file names must be lowercase and separated by underscores.
 Example: `main.c`, `input_handler.c`.

 ### 1.2 Naming Variables

 - Variable names must be nouns that clearly describe the function or data the variable stores.
 - Avoid using obscure abbreviations or names with no specific meaning.
-- Main nouns should come first, followed by additional descriptive nouns.
+- Main nouns must come first, followed by additional descriptive nouns.

 #### Correct Examples:
 - `taskId`: Identifier of a task.